SourceDocs/SourceDocs/docs/reference/SourceDocsLib/structs/DocumentOptions.md

 >   - collapsibleBlocks: Put methods, properties and enum cases inside collapsible blocks.
 Defaults to false.
 >   - tableOfContents: Generate a table of contents with properties and methods for each type.
 Defaults to false.
 >   - xcodeArguments: Array of `String` arguments to pass to xcodebuild.
 Defaults to an empty array.
+>   - reproducibleDocs: generate documentation that is reproducible: only depends on the sources.
+For example, this will avoid adding timestamps on the generated files.
+Defaults to false.

 ## Properties
 ### `allModules`